 There is only one hotel in Lech where you can swim outside in a warm pool surrounded by snow, and that is the gorgeous Gasthof Post ski & spa hotel in Austria.
-This hotel is favoured by the Dutch Royal Family who stay here every single year and Pippa Middleton (Princess Kate’s sister) was a resident just days before we last stayed here.
+This hotel is favored by the Dutch Royal Family, who stay here every year and Pippa Middleton (Princess Kate’s sister) was a resident just days before we last stayed here.

 The location is great, right on the main street, just a few buildings up from the main Strolz department store (the Harrods of ski shops), and the classy hotel restaurant looks out over the main street so you can keep an eye on the activity.

 Best Time To Visit

-The best time to visit Lech is always in the prime of winter, the end of January to early March, but prices are much cheaper at the start and end of the season, so we feel there is better value to be had in the lower season.
-Stay anytime from December, including some of January and then April and you can grab a bargain at this luxury hotel and throughout the hotels in this region.
+The best time to visit Lech is always in the prime of winter, the end of January to early March, but prices are much lower at the start and end of the season, so we feel there is better value to be had in the lower season.
+Stay anytime from December, including some of January and then April, and you can grab a bargain at this luxury hotel and throughout the hotels in this region.

 How To Get There

 Lech in Austria can be reached by train from Innsbruck or Zurich airports.
 The nearest station is Langen Am Alberg.
 It’s then around a 20-minute taxi ride to the resort.

 The Gasthof Post has a stylish, traditional feel throughout.
 The modern rooms to the back of the building are my favorite rooms and embrace a warm red or green color scheme.
 Our room was 72, and IMHO this is one of the best rooms in the place, although the Kaiser suite also looks good if more pricy.
 The Spa is ultra-modern and stylish, and the outdoor infinity pool… that was my highlight!